-We have been granted orphan drug designations in the United States and in the European Union, for some of our product candidates, but there can be no guarantee that we will maintain orphan status for these product candidates or receive approval for any product candidate with an orphan drug designation.
+We have been granted orphan drug designations in the United States for some of our product candidates, but there can be no guarantee that we will maintain orphan status for these product candidates or receive approval for any product candidate with an orphan drug designation.

 In 2016 and 2017, we were granted orphan drug designation under the Orphan Drug Act by the FDA for our product candidates, WVE-120101 and WVE-120102, respectively, for the treatment of HD.
-In 2018, we were granted orphan drug designation by the FDA for our product candidate suvodirsen for the treatment of DMD.
 Subject to receiving approval from the FDA of an NDA, products granted orphan drug status are provided with seven years of marketing exclusivity in the U.S., meaning the FDA generally will not approve applications for other product candidates for the same orphan indication that contain the same active ingredient.